bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

   default remains at 40 blocks.
 When there are only this many blocks until an LN payment has to be settled, LND will unilaterally close the channel to ensure the latest state gets recorded onchain.
-However, the higher this value is, the more time a payment could become temporarily stuck in a channel (either by accident or deliberately).
+However, the higher the expiry is, the more time a payment could become temporarily stuck in a channel (either by accident or deliberately).
-  This has led some LN implementations to use route finding algorithms that optimize for routes with low CLTV expiry deltas, which has in turn led some users to set their deltas to values that are especially unsafe.
+  This has led some LN implementations to use route-finding algorithms that optimize for routes with low CLTV expiry deltas, which has in turn led some users to set their deltas to values that are especially unsafe.
 This new minimum should help prevent inexperienced users from